fble-0.5 (2025-07-13,fble-0.4-212-ga8f8ad0f)

 Struct and union fields should be lower case.

 Module names are capitalized.
-For example: /Bool%
+For example: /Bool%, /GameOfLife%.

 Parenthesized or braced expressions can be split across multiple lines.
 If so, indent by 2 spaces.
 Put the close brace on its own line and the end aligned with the entity.
 Closed parenthesis can go on the last line instead of its own line; that's usually preferred unless the clarity of having it on its own line justifies the extra line.